kizitonwose/CountryPickerView/README.md

 ## Installation

 > Note that 3.x releases are Swift 5 compatible.
 For the Swift 4 compatibility, use 2.x releases.
 For the Swift 3 compatibility, use 1.x releases.

+### Swift Package Manager
+[Swift Package Manager](https://swift.org/package-manager) is a dependency manager built into Xcode.

+If you are using Xcode 11 or higher, go to `File / Swift Packages / Add Package Dependency…` and enter package repository URL https://github.com/kizitonwose/CountryPickerView.git then follow the instructions.

 ### Cocoapods